dotnet/docs-maui/docs/fundamentals/data-binding/binding-mode.md

 ## One-way-to-source bindings

 Read-only bindable properties have a default binding mode of `OneWayToSource`.
-For example, the `SelectedItem` property of `ListView` has a default binding mode of `OneWayToSource`.
+For example, the `SelectedItem` property of <xref:Microsoft.Maui.Controls.ListView> has a default binding mode of `OneWayToSource`.
 This is because a binding on the `SelectedItem` property should result in setting the binding source.

 ## One-time bindings